- The Hotel

 The first-floor hallway of the hotel is an exhibition space that features landscape artists.
 The current show (opening October 27th, 2019) is work by Peter Fiore.
 Fiore is an American landscape painter who is best known for painting light and his striking use of color.
 Peter was born in Teaneck, NJ.
 He studied at Pratt Institute and the Art Students League of New York and worked as a professional illustrator collaborating on thousands of projects before focusing on his own painting in 2000.
 He has been on the faculty at Pratt Institute, Syracuse University and presently teaches at the School of Visual Arts in New York City.
 His show at the Hotel Fauchère features paintings inspired by the tri-state area, and is titled “Intuitive Light”.

-403 Broad features paintings by Jimmy Sheehan, who was born and raised just across the Delaware River, in Orange County, New York.
+First floor features paintings by Jimmy Sheehan, who was born and raised just across the Delaware River, in Orange County, New York.
 Sheehan moved to New York City at the age of 20 to study at the School of Visual Arts, where he also now teaches.
 He is the subject of a documentary, Trusting the Struggle, produced and directed by Libba Marrian.
 He lives in Godfrey, New York, with his wife, Keaton, and their three children.

 Sheehan’s painting combines elements of gestural abstraction, drawing, and iconography in very personal expression.
 Simultaneously epic and intimate, his work is infused with references from his personal life as well as aspects of ancient Egyptian and Mayan civilizations.
 The undefined setting, in a traditional sense, is surpassed by a unique element of a pronounced outline within the figures creating a provoking source of tension.
 In the vein of Twombly and Basquiat, Sheehan’s lexicon of various signs and marks read on a metaphorical/archetypal level rather than according to any form of traditional iconography.